×

 Make sure to look at the following sections of the car (some are easier to miss than others!): the surface of the seats, underneath the seats, the steering wheel, the floor, seat side seams, and the seat belts.
 Mold can come in different colors, so keep an eye out for circular patches of black, white, green, gray, or brown.

-Loosen mold before disinfecting
+Loosen the mold before disinfecting

-It’s a good idea to try and break up any patches of mold that you spot by gently brushing them with a toothbrush.
+It’s a good idea to try to break up any patches of mold that you spot by gently brushing them with a toothbrush.
 A wet-dry vacuum cleaner is a great option as well, provided you have access to one.

 Bring on the disinfectants